 Have a Party

 Hold a party for students to celebrate completing 100 days of school.
-Choose some of the ideas and activities from this list, and give the classroom a party feel with some simple decorations—or even by decorating with those activities (for example, tacking up 100 items-in-baggies on a bulletin board or the 100 snowflakes or valentines, taping the kids’ self-portraits to a wall, etc.
+Choose some of the ideas and activities from this list, and give the classroom a party feel with some simple decorations—or even by decorating with those activities (for example, tacking up 100 items in small bags on a bulletin board or the 100 snowflakes or valentines, taping the kids’ self-portraits to a wall, etc.

 You’ll have a guaranteed party hit by setting up a simple photo booth (even just a sheet tacked to a wall) and taking photos (or letting the kids take selfies) with our photo booth prop templates: “100” glasses, “I am 100 days smarter” crown, and more.